verrazzano/docs/content/en/docs/setup/install/multicluster.md

      {{< /tab >}}
      {{< tab tabNum="3" >}}

-If the managed cluster certificates are LetsEncrypt staging, create a file called `managed1.yaml` containing the CA certificate of the managed cluster as the value of the `cacrt` field.
+If the managed cluster certificates are LetsEncrypt staging, then create a file called `managed1.yaml` containing the CA certificate of the managed cluster as the value of the `cacrt` field.
 In the following commands, the managed cluster's CA certificate is saved in an environment variable called `MGD_CA_CERT`.
 Then use the `--dry-run` option of the `kubectl` command to generate the `managed1.yaml` file.